Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 The atmospheric market – which features traditional holiday chalets, fire pits and cauldrons of mulled wine – is open in the weeks running up to Christmas through the day after Xmas.

 The Amsterdam Ice Festival is the ideal place to go ice skating in Amsterdam at Christmas.
-The rink is backdropped by the striking Rijksmuseum and features a replica Magere Brug (the city’s iconic ‘Skinny Bridge’) and a cozy bistro.
-The Amsterdam ice skating rink opens in mid-November and stays open until the beginning of February.
+The rink is backdropped by the striking Rijksmuseum and features a replica Magere Brug (the iconic ‘Skinny Bridge’) and a cozy bistro.
+The Amsterdam ice skating rink typically opens in mid-November and operates until the beginning of February.

 Westergas: The Funky Xmas Market Amsterdam and Amsterdamsche Kerstmarkt